NafiurSiddiqui/bloggy/README.md

 # Browser Acess

 -   `localStorage` is used to save user theme preference.
 Blocked to the access won't save the preference.
+-   `localStorage` is used to mark selection on the admin panel.
+For instanc, selecting multiple posts to delete. requires localStorage.